UMMS-Biocore/dolphin/docs/dolphin-ui/fastlane.rst

 Submission
 ==========

+**Warning**

+**Submitting to an already used processed directory will overwrite your previous run using that directory.**
+**This could potentially mess with processed data, resulting in errors and inaccurate data.**
+**Please be careful when choosing a process directory, unique directories for each new import are suggested.**

 Before you get ready to submit, make sure to check which group you wish to submit under and who has permissions to view your data.

 .. image:: dolphin_pics/fastlane_perms.png